 There are a number of indisputably great composers for the film: names like Richard Addinsell, David Raksin and Dimitri Tiomkin.

-But when it comes to composers who created just a single work for film, it’s difficult to come up with any name besides Florent Schmitt.
+But when it comes to composers who created just one or two works for film, it’s difficult to come up with any name besides Florent Schmitt.

-The subject of this silent film – which was produced by Louis Aubert (himself a composer of some merit) and directed by Pierre Marodon – was Gustave Flaubert’s famous “historical novel” of the same name.
+The subject of this silent film – which was produced by Louis Aubert and directed by Pierre Marodon – was Gustave Flaubert’s famous “historical novel” of the same name.

 Flaubert’s book, which he wrote in 1862, is set in Carthage during the 3rd Century BC.
 It’s a real tale of “blood and thunder” … and has been described as “an exercise in sensuous and violent exoticism.”

 Flaubert’s novel contains some 15 chapters.
 There is a good synopsis of the plot available on Wikipedia; suffice it to say here that the highly dramatic story line, the interesting characters, and the exotic North African location were tailor-made for Schmitt’s musical sensitivities.

 Musicologist and Schmitt biographer Catherine Lorent has written that when Aubert and Marodon approached Schmitt to create the music for Salammbô, he “was not only one of the most famous composers of the inter-war years, but also the most famous living ‘orientalist’ composer.”